shaik1002/biggitlabbomb/doc/development/internal_analytics/index.md

 You can visit the [Metrics exploration dashboard](https://10az.online.tableau.com/#/site/gitlab/views/PDServicePingExplorationDashboard/MetricsExploration).
 On the side there is a filter for metric path which is the `key_path` of your metric and a filter for the installation ID including guidance on how to filter for GitLab.com.

-#### Custom charts and dashboards

-Within Tableau, more advanced charts, such as this [funnel analysis](https://10az.online.tableau.com/#/site/gitlab/views/SaaSRegistrationFunnel/RegistrationFunnelAnalyses) can be accomplished as well.
-Custom charts and dashboards can be requested from the Product Data Insights team by creating an [issue in their project](https://gitlab.com/gitlab-data/product-analytics/-/issues/new?issuable_template=Ad%20Hoc%20Request).

 ### Snowflake